Brexit: EU-UK trade talks to continue past deadline — von der Leyen | DW | 13.12.2020

 Other issues hampering the talks have been differences over the legal oversight of any deal and fishing rights in UK waters.

-Johnson, who says it is "very, very likely" that negotiations will fail, insists the UK will thrive whether or not a deal is reached.
+Johnson, who has said it is "very, very likely" that negotiations will fail, insists the UK will thrive whether or not a deal is reached.

 tj/mm (AP, Reuters, AFP)